redmod-team/profit/doc/config.rst

         :type: ``null`` or path
         :default: ``stdout``

-        | where the simulation's stdout should be redirected to (relative to run directory)
+        | where the simulation's stdout should be redirected to (relative to the run directory)
         | ``null`` means insertion into the worker's stdout

     .. confval:: stderr
         :type: ``null`` or path
         :default: ``null``

-        | where the simulation's stderr should be redirected to (relative to run directory)
+        | where the simulation's stderr should be redirected to (relative to the run directory)
         | ``null`` means insertion into the worker's stderr

     .. confval:: clean